 These new, unique teething products are a glove that your baby can wear that has its own built in teething ring.
 This is great for babies whose hands are too small or uncoordinated to make a typical teething toy work without mom's help.
-Two popular brands are the Gummee Glove and of course the Powell's Owls Baby Teething Mitten.
+Check out the Powell's Owls Baby Teething Mitten.

 Is there a teething tip or method that we missed?
 Let us know by email, and we'll add it to the list!